The green innovation for chemical milling

 = lower pollutant emissions

-The new green etCHing® is a workmanship studied and developed by Simet, pending application for patent coverage.
+The green etCHing® is a process studied and developed by Simet, for which an international PCT patent was obtained.

 green etCHing® is a procedure approved by the Mechanichal and Aerospace Engineering Department of Turin Polytechnic.